What would happen if a blockbuster Hollywood movie went straight to TV, bypassing cinemas, DVD and cable networks?

 However, I don’t believe there’s a straight line in how this story will evolve.

 Just as tickets for concerts are available to fans prior to them being available to the public, music can be sold this way too.
 What’s missing is the platform and this is where GigRev comes in.
 A white label social media platform that allows video, music, photos and other media to be shared in an artist app that collects the fan’s contact details before they view.
-That’s not a lot to ask a fan is it?
-But it opens up a marketing channel the label or artist does have.
+That’s not a lot to ask a fan, is it?
+But it opens up a marketing channel the label or artist doesn’t have.

 It’s clear to see this by looking at the growth of vinyl albums sales and less apparent, but equally important in merchandise sales.
 Merchandise is not just a t-shirt or a poster.
 Ed Sheeran’s mum designed a wristband and it’s now one of Ed’s biggest selling merch item at £25 each.
 Is it worth £25?
 You can probably buy something similar on Camden market for a quid but it connects you to the artist.
 Fans support their artists and buy into everything they do.

 The value in an artist releasing material of any kind to a limited but premium audience is very valid but these channels have been shut down because few artists have the resources to develop these channels both financially and technically.

-GigRev’s artist platform is very similar to every social media network out there, it provides a Facebook style social sharing wall, video and audio serving platforms just like YouTube and SoundCloud, photo sharing like Instagram and gig listings.
+GigRev’s artist platform is very similar to every social media network out there, it provides a Facebook-style social sharing wall, video and audio serving platforms just like YouTube and SoundCloud, photo sharing like Instagram and gig listings.

 It’s unique because the business model is different.
 Every social network you use owns the user relationship and are happy to take you money every time you want to advertise to your fan base.
-Most of them also license everything you upload to them to re-use, re-mix and even sell.
-With GigRev – the artist owns it.
+Most of them also license everything you upload to them to re-use, remix and even sell.

 And with this data you truly know who is watching, listening and interacting with you.
 So instead of releasing everything “straight to DVD” think about staged releases of material – first to the super-fans and through an app that knows who’s listening –

 Don’t count your wealth in the number of “Views” or “Likes”.
 It won’t work out well.